Wallet for end users

 3. Withdrawals use that account_id as the source of funds.

 Good for: wallets where you want Fintoc to ledger balances per user.
-Works in both MX and CL.
+Works in Mexico and Chile.

-• Structure: many Entities (one per client), each with its own Account and root CLABE.
+• Structure: many Entity objects (one per client), each with one or more Account objects and root Account Numbers.

-• Per-user balance: Fintoc tracks at the Account level.
+• Per-user balance: Fintoc tracks it at the Account level.

 flowchart LR